Request a Demo

 December 18, 2025

-PIM and ERP systems are often mentioned together, but they serve different purposes within the digital processes of trading companies.
-While an ERP system focuses on transactions and operational processes, a PIM system is fully dedicated to managing and distributing product information.
+PIM and ERP are often mentioned in the same breath, but they serve different roles within the digital processes of trading companies.
+While an ERP system focuses on transactions and operational processes, a PIM system is entirely dedicated to managing and distributing product information.

-In this blog we explain the difference between PIM and ERP, when to use each system and how they work together through integrations with ERP systems, webshops and other digital platforms.
-This helps organizations manage product data in a scalable, consistent and future-proof way.
+In this blog, we explain the difference between PIM and ERP, when you need which system, and how both systems work together through integrations with ERP systems, webshops, and other digital platforms.
+This helps organizations set up product data in a scalable, consistent, and future-proof manner.

 What is the difference between a PIM and an ERP?

-In many trading companies both ERP and PIM systems play a central role in digital operations.
-Still, these systems are often confused because they are closely connected.
+In many trading companies, both ERP and PIM systems play a central role in digital processes.
+Yet these systems are often confused with one another.

-An ERP system focuses on operational business processes such as purchasing, sales, inventory management, logistics and financial administration.
-It acts as the backbone of the organization and is primarily process-driven.
+An ERP system focuses on operational business processes such as procurement, sales, inventory management, logistics, and financial administration.
+It serves as the backbone of the organization and is primarily process-driven.

 A PIM system focuses specifically on product information.
-This includes commercial product data, technical specifications, marketing texts, classifications, images and documentation.
-The goal of a PIM is to centrally manage, enrich and distribute consistent product data across all channels.
+Think of commercial product data, technical specifications, marketing texts, classifications, images, and documentation.
+The goal of a PIM is to centrally manage, enrich, and distribute consistent product data across all channels.

 In short: